sidebase/nuxt-auth/README.md

 - `GET /providers`

 You can directly interact with them if you wish to, it's probably a better idea to use `useSession` where possible though.
 [See the full rest API documentation of NextAuth.js here](https://next-auth.js.org/getting-started/rest-api).

+#### Security

+This section mostly contains a list of possible security problems.
+Note that the below flaws exist with many libraries and frameworks we use in our day-to-day when building and working with APIs.
+Even your vanilla Nuxt app already posesses some of these shortcoming.
+Missing in the below list are estimates of how likely it is that one of the list-items may occur and what impact it will have on your app.
+This is because that heavily depends on:
+- your app: Are you building a fun project?
+A proof of concept?
+The next fort-nox money management app?
+- your environment: Building a freely available app for fun?
+Have authentication in front of your app and trust all users that successfully authenticated?
+Superb!
+Don't trust anyone?
+Then please be extra-careful when using this library and when building you backend in general

+Without further ado, here's some attack cases you can consider and take action against.
+Neither the attack vectors, the problems or the mitigations are exhaustive:
+1. sending arbitrary data: Denial-of-Service by server-ressource exhaustion (bandwidth, cpu, memory), arbitrary code execution (if you parse the data), ...
+2. creation arbitrarily many sessions: Denial-of-Service by server-ressource exhaustion (bandwidth, cpu, memory)
+3. guessing correct session ids: session data can leak
+4. stealing session id(s) of client(s): session data can leak

+Read up how to mitigate these and more issues if you see fit.
+Checkout the [`nuxt-security`](https://github.com/Baroshem/nuxt-security) module that may help with some of these.

+##### Disclosure

+A last reminder: This library was not written by crypto- or security-experts.
+Please proceed at your own risk, inspect the code if you want to and open issues / pull requests where you see room for improvement.
+If you want to file a security-concern privately, please send an email to `support@sidestream.tech` with the subject saying "SECURITY nuxt-auth" and we'll look into your request ASAP.

 #### Glossary